juliocsilvestre/juliocsilvestre/README.md

 - 🕹️ passionate about games
 - :speech_balloon: ask me about technology, front end, new technologies, space and nerd culture, or anything!
 - 📚 studying about technology and development every day
-- :mailbox: You can reach me with the links below
+- :mailbox: You can reach me with the links below:

 <div>